r-grandorder/tri-hermes/en/pages/Lostbelt/gotterdamerung.md

 It looked like the remains of some buildings, but they appeared to have been warped by extreme heat, or destroyed in some kind of shock wave.
 Whatever the cause, upon closer inspection, one could see that these had once been man-made structures of some kind.

-This led to Fujimaru and {(M) his /(F) her} allies stepping out of the Shadow Border to investigate further.
+This led to Fujimaru and [♂ his /♀ her] allies stepping out of the Shadow Border to investigate further.
 The atmospheric composition was normal.
 The air was breathable, and the gravity was the same as before.
 There was no need for a hazard suit or space suit or anything of the sort.

 “Good thing you didn't have to get all dressed up like an astronaut, huh? ” said Leonardo da Vinci with a cherubic smile.